 4. Implement full customer lifecycle monitoring

 Use prebuilt real-time workflow integration with acquisition ecosystems that bridges silos by integrating with downstream risk and fraud solutions to add protection across the customer lifecycle

 Operationalize FPF scores downstream in both fraud and risk strategies (e.g. segmentation of credit line increase offers, cross-product marketing offers, payment clearance cycle strategies, collections etc. for loss mitigation, and identifying and quickly exiting FP fraudsters

 Enterprise data orchestration to orchestrate internal, FICO, and 3rd party data and scores for decisioning whether automated or manually initiated.
 Enterprise level decisioning across all products or channels for FPF detection

 Ready to learn more?
-On March 24, please join FICO and the Communications Fraud Control Association (CFCA) to learn about the latest trends, challenges and solutions in Telecom fraud.
-FICO will present best practices in fighting subscription fraud.
-Register now for this complimentary webinar.
-Don't think you will be able to attend?
-Register anyway and we will send you a recording of the webinar.
+FICO and the Communications Fraud Control Association (CFCA) held a webinar to discuss the latest trends, challenges and solutions in Telecom fraud.
+FICO also presented best practices in fighting subscription fraud.
+You can access a recording of the webinar here.